crybx/git-references/new-git-install-config.md

 `git config core.autocrlf <true/false/input>`

 - false means don't convert anything
-- true is what you want if all work will be done on Windows
+- true converts LF to CRLF on checkout and all line ending to LF on commit, and is what people say Windows users should use
 - input means pull line endings as they are in the repo but convert to LF on commit

+Windows can handle CRLF (`\r\n`) or LF (`\n`), Mac and Linux use just LF.

-I've read so much about git and line endings, and I still get frustrated.
-I don't like any of the options.
+I've read so much about git and line endings, and I don't like any of the options.
+Why is there no convert to LF on checkout AND commit?
+That's what I want.
+Just...use the one that works everywhere and don't give me warnings about line conversions.

+I use input though, even working on Windows.
+The editors I use let me set my line endings as LF or CRLF, so I set mine to LF.
+This way, I see no warnings about line endings and everything is consistent.

 ### generate an SSH key for GitHub